rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 ## Heuristic search and optimization
 - [ ] Introduction to Stochastic Search and Optimization by James C. Spall
+- [ ] Machine learning research also reposes on optimization theory.
+A good starting book on linear optimization that will prepare you for convex optimization:
+Bertsimas, D. and Tsitsiklis, J. (1997).
+"Introduction to Linear Optimization" Athena.
 - [ ] Convex Optimization (online) - Stephen Boyd

 ## Bayesian networks and graphical models